Legislation and policies

 Programs and bursaries

-- Pan-Canadian official languages programs (Odyssey, Explore and Destination Clic) help students improve their language skills in English and French.
+- Pan-Canadian official languages programs (Odyssey, Explore and Destination Clic) help young people improve their language skills in English and French.

 - The Individual Teacher Bursary Program helps eligible teachers get funding for French language education training and professional development.

-- Student and educator exchange programs pair high school students from Alberta with students in Quebec to attend school together for 12 weeks in Alberta and 12 weeks in Quebec.
+- The Quebec-Alberta Student Exchange Program of the Student and Educator exchange programs pairs high school students from Alberta with students in Quebec to attend school together for 12 weeks in Alberta and 12 weeks in Quebec.

 The Language Teacher Bursary Program helps eligible French and international language teachers get provincial funding to complete a language, culture or teaching development course or program.
 The federal government does not fund this bursary.